marcokome/CoAP2-Python/README.rst

 	def test2():
 		print("Hello root's child !")

 	c.run()

-The output should looks like ...
+The output should look like the following:

 .. code-block:: text

 	CoAp2 server is running on marcokome.local:5683